Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Dust bin comparison

-The V7, V8, V10, and V11 utilize Dyson’s hygienic system, making it easier to dispose of dirt without touching it.
+The V7, V8, V10, and V11 utilize Dyson’s hygienic system, making it easier to dispose of dirt without having to touch it.

 Tineco does not have this feature but only relies on a trap door.
-So dirt is more prone to sticking to the plastic parts.
+So, dirt is more likely to stick to the plastic parts.

 Filter comparison

-Tineco stick vacuums have two filters – a pre-motor and a post-motor filter behind the motor.
+Tineco stick vacuums have two filters: a pre-motor filter and a post-motor filter located behind the motor.

 Tineco Pure One S12 Filters